bellakuhl/Qt-Snake-Game/README.md

 # Qt-Snake-Game
-Snake game made using Qt for embedded systems final project
+Snake game made using Qt for embedded systems final project by Shaurya Atal and Isabella Kuhl

 ### TO RUN: